yanandcoffee/yanandcoffee.github.io/source/_posts/accessible-modals.md

 <small>* means it has been summarized and you should refer to the [docs](https://www.w3.org/TR/wai-aria-practices-1.1/#dialog_modal) if you want more detailed guidelines.</small>

-## What Is A Dialog Modal & How Does It Work
+## What Is a Dialog Modal & How Does It Work
 If you understand what a dialog modal is and how it "works," you understand how to implement it and the accessibility problems that may come from it.
 In simple terms without thinking about any code, a dialog modal is simply a box on top of another box.

 ![Simplfied drawing of the modal UI](./modal-concept.png)